UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do faucet filters remove all contaminants?

 These units excel at reducing aggressive chlorine taste, foul odors, lead, and mercury, but they absolutely do not capture everything.
-They generally fail to remove biological threats like bacteria or viruses, making them best suited for municipally treated water that is already deemed biologically safe.
+The EPA notes that drinking water can make up 20 percent of lead exposure.
+They generally fail to remove biological threats like bacteria or viruses, making them best suited for municipally treated water.
 If your home relies on private well water, you likely need a far more robust purification setup.
 Read more about What Water Filter Is Right For Your Home.

 About the Author